Path of Time © Parks Canada / D. Harper, 2010

 Bring your bike to the site – but once you're here, please dismount and walk your bicycles on all ramps and in congested areas, so that everyone can enjoy the site.

 Throughout the year, The Forks National Historic Site hosts community special events, including concerts, charitable picnics, walking marathons, and dragon boat races.
 Popular festivals such as the Winnipeg International Children's Festival, draw visitors by the thousands.
 The Forks has been a meeting place for thousands of years, after all, and it continues to fulfill that role.
-Check our community special events calendar to see what's happening.

 Young and old converge year round at the Forks Market adjacent to the historic site, whether for fireworks on Canada Day and New Year's Eve, for hot chocolate after a brisk winter skate or an ice cream cone to greet the first signs of spring.
 The Forks Market offers a variety of shopping and dining opportunities, as well as special events throughout the year.